Gwash3189/matchanator/README.md

 ```
 ##### Type checkers

-The provided type checkers are simple functions that take the suggested item, and perform a `typeof` check on the item.
+The provided type checkers are simple functions that take the suggested item and perform a `typeof` check on the item.

 #### Custom Type Checkers
 _(T) => boolean_